Social media marketing is hard work.

 Some marketing efforts are worth tracking separately.
 For example:

-- Traffic from a paid social campaign (Facebook ad campaign, sponsored posts, etc.)
+- Traffic from a paid social campaign (Facebook ads, sponsored posts, etc.)

 - Traffic from a social media video